rijanshrestha2061/Group2-hivemind-smart-onboarding/README.md

 Both are drawn in `design/wireframes/` and included in the wider Figma prototype (not limited to the Day 1 code slice in `tech/`).

-## Status
-Research and hypothesis work complete.
-IA generalised across the full onboarding lifecycle.
-Wireframes include visual (not just text) screens for all critical tasks and both smart features.
-Hi-fi screens, full design system application, and the clickable prototype are in progress.